sarkershantonu/sarkershantonu.github.io/_posts/2014/2014-12-15-performance-test-goals.md

 comments: true
 ---
 In this article we are going to see
-- Why we do Performance Tests?
+- Why do we do Performance Tests?
 - What are the main Performance test goals?

 It is really depressing that very less performance test project started with goals. (as far as I have seen).
 It is defined when it is gradually moving foreword.
 Commonly, it is necessary to have goals to save time.
 As we, see we have a lot of parameters to take care about for performance testing(I will make separate post on this) we should have goals.
 So,